metomi/rose/sphinx/tutorial/rose/applications.rst

       * The ``lib/python/util.py`` Python library.
       * The ``lib/template/map.html`` HTML template.

-      We will now create a Rose application which bundles all of these resources into a single directory.
+      We will now bundle these resources into our Rose Application.

       This makes a rose application easier to maintain by keeping all the files required in the same place.